Single Tooth Missing23 Mar 2021

 Patients with several missing teeth can also get treatment at the Bond Street Dental Clinic, since we also provide cosmetic dentistry and oral rehabilitation for these patients.
 In addition to regular dental implants, we also provide an alternative dental implant treatment for patient with not enough jawbone for regular dental implants, more specifically the All-On-4® dental implants.
 More information about this unique dental implant technique can be found on the website, or by attending one of the free information evenings frequently organised by the Bond Street Dental Clinic.

-During a free information evening, prospective patients can attend a seminar given by Dr Larry Benge.
-The seminar he gives includes vital information patients need to know about the treatment; this envelops subjects such as cost, the execution of the treatment, eligibility criteria, and more.
+During a free information evening, prospective patients can attend a seminar.
+The seminar includes vital information patients need to know about the treatment; this envelops subjects such as cost, the execution of the treatment, eligibility criteria, and more.
 Unfortunately, our free information evenings are quite popular, so we must ask interested patients to register their interest for the free information evenings beforehand.
 To register your interest and reserve seats for yourself and other interested parties, please head over to our free information evening information pages and fill in the form you find on this page.
 Then, submit the form and our team will contact you as soon as a free information evening in your area becomes available.Sleep Dentistry Brushing Dental Hygiene Back to Articles